MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-registration.md

 Moving a registration resource between resource groups under the same subscription **is** supported for all environments.
 However, moving a registration resource between subscriptions is only supported for CSPs when both subscriptions resolve to the same Partner ID.
 For more information about moving resources to a new resource group, see [Move resources to new resource group or subscription](/azure/azure-resource-manager/resource-group-move-resources).

 > [!IMPORTANT]
 > To prevent accidental deletion of registration resources on the portal, the registration script automatically adds a lock to the resource.
 You must remove this lock before moving or deleting it.
-It is recommended that you add a lock to your registration resource to prevent accidental deletion.
+It's recommended that you add a lock to your registration resource to prevent accidental deletion.

 ## Registration reference